j03m/trafficcone/README.md

 ### License:

-   Traffic Cone is released under the Traffic Cone License.
-This license is based on the MIT License, but includes the following
+   Traffic Cone is released under the MIT License.
-   modifications:

     * Remove the rights to "sublicense, and/or sell copies of the Software".